ariksman/EntityFrameworkDemo/README.md

 Program follows the MVVM design principle and utilizes WPF for the user interface.

-Main purpouse is to read/write data from sqlite file-database and sametime to demo the UnitOfWork design pattern which is implemented to take advance of the Entity Framework Core database access.
+Main purpouse is to read/write data from sqlite file-database and to demo the UnitOfWork design pattern which is implemented to take advance of the Entity Framework Core.

 # Frameworks